pratham2008/signalscope/README.md

 - Treat degradation tests separately from clean-set metrics.
 - Do not report internal pseudo-unseen results as the official organizer score.

-A judge should be able to reproduce a prediction from the README and the released model weights without needing access to the team's development machine.
+A judge should be able to reproduce a prediction from the README and the provided model checkpoint without needing access to the team's development machine.

 ## Repository Layout